 Hereditary is a film about the things we do as much as it is the things we don’t, about the people inhabiting the foreground as well as those faceless bodies filling the background, and about the fake feelings we wear in order to cloak despair.
 In this movie, lady justice’s arms remain even, and what seems futile eventually becomes fundamentally important.
 I’ll admit that I came out of this movie a bit underwhelmed.
 It’s scary as all get out, but what’s so ingrained in its theme of grief comes across even clearer when you study the film in your mind.
 You come to realize that tragedy and hopelessness can go overlooked – that they are the seeds of inaction, that they fill the emptiness around us, that they’re stifled inside all of us – and the genius of Hereditary isn’t in its pessimism, but rather in the story’s profound ability to convey the construction of unavoidable, inescapable, intense personal anguish.

 The author Janne Teller once wrote, “From the moment we are born, we begin to die.”
 This realization is extremely dark, and writer/director Ari Aster has crafted a stunning debut feature that operates on such a harsh ideology.
-Hereditary shows us quizzical details and it sporadically allows spoken work to illuminate the point of it all, but most importantly, the film allows its actors to confront audiences through the camera, asking us to read the scene through the expressions of those on-screen.
+Hereditary shows us quizzical details and it sporadically allows spoken word to illuminate the point of it all, but most importantly, the film allows its actors to confront audiences through the camera, asking us to read the scene through the expressions of those on-screen.
 As a girl in Peter’s classroom so aptly says during literary discussion, “They’re all like pawns in this terrible, hopeless machine.”
 The Grahams represent the pawns in Hereditary, and yet I can’t help but believe that this film – so manipulative and dispiriting – speaks to the staggering forces of nature.
 That we can end up as the pawns in our lives.
-That some people and some things are simply doomed from the start by no doing of their own.
-Thankfully Hereditary – a modern horror masterpiece – elegantly fabricates its fear without completely succumbing to the sheer horror of existence, although it does come close.
+That some people and some things are simply doomed from the start by no wrongdoing of their own.
+Thankfully Hereditary – a modern horror masterpiece – elegantly fabricates its fear without completely succumbing to the sheer horror of existence, although it does come frighteningly close.

 “I need you to be open.”